hanhanwu/Hanhan_Data_Science_Resources2/README.md

 * Summarized Tableau Learning Resources: https://www.analyticsvidhya.com/learning-paths-data-science-business-analytics-business-intelligence-big-data/tableau-learning-path/
 * Summarized Big Data Learning Resources: https://www.analyticsvidhya.com/resources-big-data/
 * Data Science Media Resources: https://www.analyticsvidhya.com/data-science-blogs-communities-books-podcasts-newsletters-follow/
+* This is a new UC Berkeley data science cousre, it servers for undergraduate and therefore everything is introductory, however it covers relative statistics, math, data visualization, I think it will be helpful, since sometimes if we only study statistics may still have difficulty to apply the knowledge in data science.
+This program has slides and video for each class online, available to the public immeddiately: http://www.ds100.org/sp17/

 ************************************************************************